 To whom exactly are you promoting your products or services?
 Mass marketing rarely works in the B2B environment.
 You need to identify your target audience – the audience who's most likely to buy your product or service – after which you can adjust your marketing campaigns to focus on this demographic.
 The more specific you can get, the more personalized your messaging will be; which will give you much better results.

-Attract Prospects...
+Attract B2B Sales Prospects...
 Then Sell

-It's important to remember that your goal when using a sales funnel isn't to initially sell a product or service, but rather to attract prospects so you can later nurture them into paying customers.
+It's important to remember that your goal when using a sales funnel isn't to initially sell a product or service, but rather to attract sales leads or prospects so you can later nurture them into paying customers.
 Sure, selling a product or service is the end-goal.
 However, it's not what you should be trying to accomplish when initially contacting new prospects.

 Create a Strong Message

 According to the sales experts at SalesForce, a good message should consist of three characteristics: provocative, compelling, and maintained in a positive light.
 When creating your marketing message, try to implement these characteristics in it.
-Your message should stand out, while explaining to your audience whey they should choose your product or service.
+Your message should stand out, while explaining to your audience when they should choose your product or service.

 Of course, attracting prospects to your sales funnel is only half the battle.
 You must also nurture those prospects into paying customers.